 By the middle of the eighteenth century and certainly by the end of the War for Independence, the natural increase of the first European settlers of Massachusetts and its satellites was in its seventh or eighth generation.
-Even without substantial new immigration after the 1660s, consequently New England was about out of farmable land.
+Consequently, even without substantial new immigration after the 1660s, New England itself was about out of profitable farm land.

-Over that first formative century, the first settlers and their descendants had pushed the Native Peoples off of the best of their so-called land, had taken possession and then residence of the most desirable land, and, in the process, had been transformed from religious idealists to much more secular opportunists who were and have come to be known by the derisive (or at least not wholly complimentary) term "Yankees."
-This study is not about all that but considers one of the outcomes of that evolutionary americanizing process.
+Over that first formative century, the first English settlers and their descendants had pushed the Native Peoples off of the best of their so-called land, had taken possession of and then residence on the most desirable land.
+In the process, the New Englanders had been transformed from religious idealists to much more secular opportunists who were and have come to be known by the derisive (or at least not wholly complimentary) term "Yankees."
+This study is not about all that but considers one of the outcomes of that evolutionary Americanizing process.

 The first semi-comprehensive census of city householders taken in 1679 identified at least fifteen non-New Netherland-connected individuals among the almost 150 principal Albany property holders.
 At this point, only Timothy Cooper has been definitively linked to New England origins.
-In addition, young Robert Livingston had been sent to Albany as an agent for a Boston merchant.
-An imoportant sub-theme over the rest of the century was the process by which New England opportunists had been closed out of the Albany business community.
-The non-New Netherland ancestry, English speaking newcomers whou became actual residents would be more identifed with the garrison at the English fort.
+In addition, a young Robert Livingston had been sent to Albany as an agent for a Boston merchant.
+An important sub-theme over the rest of the century was the process by which New England opportunists were closed out of the Albany business community.
+The non-New Netherland ancestry, English speaking newcomers who became actual residents would be more identified with the garrison at the English fort.

 Despite its, factual deficiencies, the classic antiquarian work entitled New England in Albany has served as a guide (starting point) to the New Englanders who came to Albany during the second half of the eighteenth century.